Falkan3/Courier/README.md

 - `widget.hide` - Hide the widget and save hidden state to cookie
 - `widget.hidden` - Called after the hide widget logic
 - `chat.mount`
+- `chat.mounted` - Chat has been mounted and Chat.render() has been called
 - `chat.close` - Close the chat
 - `chat.closed`
 - `chat.opened`